Summer Science Program

 How to Apply

 To apply, please follow the link below.
 Click on "The Aresty Summer Science Program" to see the full list of available research opportunities.
 To apply, click on the green "Apply Online" button found at the bottom of each research project posting.
 You will need to submit the following online:

-- 1-2 page essay describing your interest in the project and your qualifications.
-The essay should also include your post-graduate and career plans if you know them.
+- A single-spaced, 1-2 page essay (usually around 400-500 words) describing your interest in the project and your qualifications.
+The essay should also include your post-undergraduate and career plans if you know them.

 - A resume, which must include information about employment history, research experiences, and any organizations and/or activities you have been involved with at Rutgers.